matcom/hulk/docs/guide/variables.md

 # Variables

 Variables in HULK are lexically-scoped, which means that their scope is explicitely defined by the syntax.
-You use the `let` expression to introduce one or more variables in and evaluate an expression in a new scope where does variables are defined.
+You use the `let` expression to introduce one or more variables and evaluate an expression in a new scope where those variables are defined.

 The simplest form is introducing a single variable and using a single expression as body.